SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab.md

 * [Deploy your client-side web part to a SharePoint page](provision-sp-assets-from-package.md)

 > [!IMPORTANT]
 > This lab requires that you are using plusbeta version of the SharePoint Framework 1.7 as the capabilities are not yet ready for production usage.
-You can install plus-beta version to your development machine by using following command: `@microsoft/sharepoint --plusbeta`.
+You can install latest SharePoint Framwork version to your development machine by using following command: `npm install -g @microsoft/sharepoint`.

 ## Create a new web part project